Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Improvement: force redirect in firefox to reload with full consent withdrawal, as firefox seems to cache loaded scripts
 * Improvement: bundle integration activation notices
 * Improvement: Updated Google Maps Easy integration
+* Fix: escape translation file string in case of personalized ads option, props @saggre
 * Fix: Incorrect sorting of Proof of Consent files prevented them from showing up in the list
 * Fix: update qTranslate integration to allow for banner fields with $field['text'] strings, props @sviluppomania
 * Fix: cookie policy UK not replacing the cookiedatabase.org link because of too many arguments in sprintf
-* Fix: prepare string from translation files when updating banner text, props @saggre

 = 6.3.3 =
 * Improvement: conditionally offer link to create menu page